Cookie reprimand and more ICO investigations

 What is the ICO’s key concern

-The focus is on meeting the requirement to give users a fair choice over whether they are tracked for advertising purposes.
-The ICO is stressing organisations must make it as easy for users to ‘reject all’ as it is to ‘accept all’.
+The ICO is focusing on meeting the requirement to give users a fair choice over whether they are tracked for advertising purposes.
+Along with not dropping non-essential cookies on a user’s device automatically regardless of whether they have given their consent, the ICO stresses organisations must make it as easy for users to ‘reject all’ as it is to ‘accept all’.
 To be clear, websites can still display adverts when users reject tracking, just not ones which are tailored to the person’s browsing habits.

 Our 5 steps for compliant cookies